moment-of-peace/EventForecast/README.md

 # EventForecast
 A group data mining project using deep learning (LSTM) aiming at predicting the probability of occurence of particular events and the popularity of events.
+This project is granted "The Best Data Mining Project Award" of the University of Queensland in 2017
 ****************************************************************************
 ### dataset
 Source data: https://www.gdeltproject.org/data.html